Fast, effective, and coherent time series modeling using the sparsity-ranked lasso: Background

-If we use the lasso to fit this model, it will typically estimate some coefficients to be zero, so we can re-frame this selection problem, setting \(p_{\max} = m P_{\max} + \epsilon \overset {\text {def}} = p^*\).
-When this simplifying assumption is incorporated into the framework, the seasonal AR model may be viewed as one of many candidates lasso models, and equation \eqref{eq:3_1} simplifies to the potentially high-dimensional local AR model:
+If we use the lasso to fit this model, it will naturally estimate some coefficients to be zero, so we can re-frame this selection problem, setting \(p_{\max} = m P_{\max} + c \overset {\text {def}} = p^*\).
+When this simplifying assumption is incorporated into the framework, the seasonal AR model may be viewed as one of many candidate lasso models, and equation \eqref{eq:3_1} simplifies to the potentially high-dimensional local AR model:

 In words, instead of assuming there will be structural gaps in the important lags in the SAR model, we parametrize every coefficient up through the maximum possible lag and will take care (in the following section) to ensure the solution is sparse and resembles the SAR model.
-This formulation means that a very high order AR model could be selected, depending on the expected pattern of seasonality.
-However, if the primary goal is prediction in large-sample settings, there is no large downside to selecting a high order model (other than potentially adding in a lot of noise, which hopefully can be avoided with the use of the lasso and an effective model selection criterion).
+This formulation means that a very high order AR model could be selected, depending on the expected pattern (or patterns) of seasonality.
+However, if the primary goal is prediction in large-sample settings, there is no downside to selecting a high order model (other than potentially adding in a lot of noise, which hopefully can be avoided with the use of the lasso and an effective model selection criterion).

-It should be noted that if cross-validation (CV) is desired for any of the regularization-based approaches, the implementation of CV in the time series setting is inherently more complicated due to the dependence among observations.
-Left-out observations of \(\boldsymbol y\) must pervade the entire model design matrix, and imputation must be done in order to fit the model appropriately.
-This procedure is beyond the scope of this manuscript.
-Thankfully, for our purposes, we can tune the lasso (and the SRL) models using either BIC or AICc.
-BIC will generally select sparser (lower order) autoregressive models, while AICc will attempt to minimize prediction error (typically by allowing more coefficients into the model).

-Finally, another popular method for fitting seasonal time series with multiple modes of seasonality is called the TBATS method (which stands for ``trigonometric, Box-Cox transform, ARMA errors, trend, and seasonal components'') \citep{de2011forecasting}.
+Another popular method for fitting seasonal time series with multiple modes of seasonality is called the TBATS method (which stands for ``trigonometric, Box-Cox transform, ARMA errors, trend, and seasonal components'') \citep{de2011forecasting}.
 As with automated-ARIMA, the TBATS method can be implemented efficiently in the \texttt{forecast} package, but importantly, this software does not allow for TBATS to be used in conjunction with exogenous variables.
-Further, the mode(s) of seasonality must be pre-specified in this framework.
+Further, the mode(s) of seasonality must be pre-specified in this framework, and series with multiple plausible modes may benefit from further model selection.

 \hypertarget{methods}{